Acronyms

 - Patients with cirrhosis and small varices (defined as < 5 mm in diameter) that have not bled

-- Beta blockers may help slow variceal growth, although this is not conclusive
+- Beta-blockers may help slow variceal growth, although this is not conclusive

-- In patients with increased risk of hemorrhage (Child B/C or presence of red wale marks on varices), nonselective beta blockers should be used
+- In patients with increased risk of hemorrhage (Child B/C or presence of red wale marks on varices), nonselective beta-blockers should be used

-- In patients without increased risk of hemorrhage, beta blockers may be used, but their long-term benefit is not proven
+- In patients without increased risk of hemorrhage, beta-blockers may be used, but their long-term benefit is not proven

-- For patients placed on beta blockers, follow-up EGD is not necessary
+- For patients placed on beta-blockers, follow-up EGD is not necessary

 - Patients with cirrhosis and medium to large (defined as > 5 mm in diameter) varices that have not bled

-- Nonselective beta blockers significantly reduce the risk of first variceal bleeding
+- Nonselective beta-blockers significantly reduce the risk of first variceal bleeding

-- In patients with increased risk of hemorrhage (Child B/C or presence of red wale marks on varices), nonselective beta blockers should be used or endoscopic variceal ligation should be performed
+- In patients with increased risk of hemorrhage (Child B/C or presence of red wale marks on varices), nonselective beta-blockers should be used or endoscopic variceal ligation should be performed

-- In patients without increased risk of hemorrhage, beta blockers are preferred
+- In patients without increased risk of hemorrhage, beta-blockers are preferred

-- For patients placed on beta blockers, they should be adjusted to maximum tolerated dose, and follow-up EGD is unnecessary
+- For patients placed on beta-blockers, they should be adjusted to maximum tolerated dose, and follow-up EGD is unnecessary

 - Patients with cirrhosis and varices that have bled

-- Beta blockers should be prescribed and repeat endoscopic variceal ligation should be performed
+- Beta-blockers should be prescribed and repeat endoscopic variceal ligation should be performed

-- Beta blockers should be titrated to the maximum tolerated dose [67]
+- Beta-blockers should be titrated to the maximum tolerated dose [67]

-- MIGRAINE PREVENTION
+MIGRAINE PREVENTION

-- See migraine prevention for more
+- Certain beta-blockers are recommended for migraine headache prevention.
+See migraine prevention for more.

-- PERIOPERATIVE BETA BLOCKERS
+PERIOPERATIVE BETA BLOCKERS

 - Overview